Swimming app operators say Wisconsin regulators are all wet

 Wisconsin regulators told Swimply in April that pools offered for rent would have to be treated the same as large, public swimming pools.
 That means a pool's owner would have to obtain a license and meet construction requirements that are more onerous.

-The Wisconsin Institute for Law and Liberty, which is representing Swimply, said it will file a lawsuit if the state doesn't back off.
-Wisconsin is the only state that has challenged Swimply or that the business has threatened to sue, said institute spokeswoman Erin Collins.
+The conservative Wisconsin Institute for Law and Liberty, which is representing Swimply, said it will file a lawsuit if the state doesn't back off.

 "We hope Wisconsin regulators agree that existing regulations for large public pools don't apply to our business model, nor are they necessary," Swimply co-founder Asher Weinberger said in a statement.